caltechlibrary/dataset/docs/defining-indexes.md

     }
 ```

-_dsindexer_ will only index arrays that containing a single data type.
+_dataset indexer_ will only index arrays that containing a single data type.
 So if you have an array that has an object,
 a numeric value and a string you're out of luck or you'll need to index each type separately.

 ## The Bleve native index map

-_dsindexer_ works from a index definition expressed as a JSON document.
+_dataset indexer_ works from a index definition expressed as a JSON document.
 It is the same format as Bleve's native
 index definition in JSON.
 Bleve native indexes are distinguished by the file extension `.bmap`.
 Bleve supports complex
 including things like facetted search.
 In our example we'll keep it simple indexing only two specfic fields --
 last_name ad date_of_birth.